 There is another thing to consider which adds some complexity, and particularly applies to close embrace.
 A follower wants to be sure they are receiving the most direct information they can from their leader.
 A firmer close embrace from the follower accomplishes this.
 However, a leader wants to be sure not to hinder the movement he wants the follower to do, and certainly wants to be sure not to pull their partner off balance.
 A lighter close embrace from the leader accomplishes that.
 As a result, both dancers can choose to use different qualities of embrace for mutual benefit.
 This can be most effective on the side of the embrace where your arm is around your partner.
 For example, the follower's hand can be firmly pressed against the leader's back, while the leader's arm can be loosely around the follower's back.

 Followers, think about following the quality of the leader's embrace as much as you follow their torso.
 Also, think of your embrace as a means of listening to your partner.
 Create an embrace where the movement energy that your partner is sending to you goes all the way through your body.
 This means that there is the option for firmness and lightness in the arms, but not floppy-ness.
-If you are having trouble understanding the lead, the first place to think about is the embrace.
+If you are having trouble understanding the lead, the first thing to think about is the embrace.

 For leaders, be aware that the movements you lead are dependent on the embrace you are using.
 You must present an embrace that is appropriate for the movement you are about to create.
 It is a good idea, when dancing with someone new, to feel how they respond to changes of embrace near the beginning of the dance, before engaging in complex or fast movements.
 And it is especially important to do this before engaging in shared axis movements such as volcadas and colgadas.